xfgusta/pkgnote/README.md

-# rpkgnote - read packaging metadata
+# pkgnote - read packaging metadata

 A utility to read an ELF file and print its packaging metadata.
 It looks for the note section header of type `0xCAFE1A7E` (`.note.packaging`) and extracts the owner and value, following the specification.